WeddingReady is wedding platform, inspired by Pinterest, that enables couples to turn their aspirations into reality

 Project Detail

-Secure and Seamless Image Uploads
+Secure Image Uploads

+Before a file is uploaded, checks are performed in UploadThing's middleware: Validate schema, authentication and authorization, data integrity.
 Once validated, the file is uploaded and an associated tile is created in the database.
-This ensures that only legitimate, well-formed uploads are accepted, improving data integrity and minimizing the risk of abuse.
+This ensures that only legitimate, well-formed uploads are accepted.

-Type-Safe Models from Frontend to Database
+Type-Safe from Frontend to Database

 • Raw database rows